What are the available plug types for the Yodeck Player?

 This message is informative.
 It says that your player has already been registered under your account.
 The only thing you have to do now is assign content to that player and display it on the TV screen.
 To do that, please follow the steps provided below.

-2. You can choose the player of your choice.
+You can choose the Screen of your choice.

-5. After assigning the content to your player, click the Save button.
+After assigning the content to your Screen, click the Save button.

-6. Do not forget to “push” the content to your player(s) by clicking the orange flashing button on your browser’s top right.
+Remember to “push” the content to your Screen(s) by clicking the orange flashing button on your browser’s top right.

 Comprehensive Tech Guide for Installing and Setting Up Yodeck/Unbranded App on Windows via ZIP file